Annual Civil Rights Breakfast

 Thomas Jefferson Elementary /Middle School Graduation Ceremony

-Office of Civil Rights & Wage Enforcement Director, Jill P. Carter is shown with students and Instructor, Portia Stokes Williams following her graduation speech for the Thomas Jefferson Elementary/ Middle School ceremonies 6/6/17 at the Gala Center in Windsor Mills, MD.
+Office of Civil Rights & Wage Enforcement Director, Jill P. Carter is shown with students and Instructor, Portia Stokes Williams following her graduation speech for the Thomas Jefferson Elementary/ Middle School ceremonies on 6/6/17 at the Gala Center in Windsor Mills, MD.

 Maryland Law Enforcement Hate Crimes Seminar 2017

 OCRWE staffers, Shaun Clark (Civilian Review Board, Investigator) Anthony Jemison, Esq.
 (Community Relations Commission, Investigator) Jesmond Riggins, Esq.
-(Civilian Review Board, Supervisor) and (not shown) Evangula Brown, (Civilian Review Board, Investigator) attended the
+(Civilian Review Board, Supervisor), and (not shown) Evangula Brown, (Civilian Review Board, Investigator) attended the

 Maryland Law Enforcement Hate Crimes Seminar 2017 on May 25th, 2017 in Laurel, MD.

 The training covered: The State of 'Hate' across the country, Maryland Reporting Requirements, Law Enforcement Response to Hate Crimes and Incidents/Best Practices among other topics.